hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/README.md

 ## Limitations

-The findings describe synthetic scenarios, not measured production effects.
-No experiment has been run, and the results cannot establish causality or real-world ROI.

-Daily PU remains a modeled feasible union, not observed unique buyers.
-There are no individual transactions, VOC/CS records or experiment assignments.
-Aggregate data cannot show whether individual buyers switched products or where users left the boss-entry path.
-Comparable entrant outcomes do not rule out difficulty-related selection.
-“Recovery” means a return toward a reference level, not restored trust or the same players returning.

-The separate login example does not explain the aggregate scenario or establish regional rankings.
-Cohort maturity and baseline selection matter; regional severity can change with payer assumptions.
+This project uses synthetic data, so the findings should be treated as scenario-based analysis rather than real production evidence.
+The dataset does not include individual transactions, VOC/CS records, or experiment assignments, so buyer switching, boss-entry behavior, and causal effects cannot be confirmed at the user level.
+The separate login example is only used to demonstrate exact-day retention measurement and is not linked to the main scenario data.
 [Remaining weaknesses and interview preparation](docs/hiring_readiness_review.md).